PurpleDogEnterprises/Fully-Serverless-Video-Sharing-Site-Using-AWS-Lambda-and-Much-More/README.md

 * Created application and changed settings on Auth0 website
 * Added website files

+3)  Created an API in the AWS cloud & authenticate calls
+* Created new Lambda function to pull user's profile
+* Created API and deployed it

 NOTE: This project is in progress and all functionality may not yet be included at this time